 Small Business Health Care Tax Credit Filing Deadline is May 15

-In December 2010, the Internal Revenue Service (IRS) released guidance on how small employers may be eligible to claim the new small-business health care tax credit starting with the 2010 tax year.
+In December, 2010, the Internal Revenue Service (IRS) released guidance on how employers may be eligible to claim the small-business health care tax credit starting with the 2010 tax year.
 The health care tax credit was created as part of the 2010 Affordable Care Act.
 Since the tax credit was introduced, only a few credit unions have taken advantage of the program.

-The tax credit is available only to smaller credit unions, and they must meet certain requirements to qualify.
+The tax credit is available only to smaller credit unions, and credit unions must meet certain requirements to qualify.
 First, the credit union must pay premiums for employee health insurance coverage under a qualified plan.
 Second, the credit union must have fewer than 25 full-time equivalent (FTE) employees for the tax year.
-And third, the credit union must pay an average of less than $50,000 per FTE.
+And third, the credit union must pay an average wage of less than $52,000 per FTE.

-The current maximum credit of 35 percent of insurance premiums paid will go to credit unions with 10 or fewer FTEs and average annual wages of $25,000 or less.
-The calculation for the tax credit phases out as the credit union’s FTE count and average salary increase.
+The current maximum credit of 35 percent of insurance premiums paid will go to credit unions with 10 or fewer FTE and average annual wages of $25,000 or less.
+The calculation for the tax credit phases out as the credit union’s FTE count and average salaries increase.

 Both state and federal credit unions may receive the refundable tax credit, which could mean the IRS sends the credit union a check in the mail.
 To file a claim for the credit, credit unions must complete the IRS Form 8941 and fill out the revised Form 990-T.

-“Based on head counts, over 100 Northwest credit unions may qualify for this tax credit,” said David Curtis, Northwest Credit Union Association (NWCUA) Director of Compliance Services.
+“Based on staff size, over 100 Northwest credit unions may qualify for this tax credit,” said Northwest Credit Union Association (NWCUA) Director of Compliance Services David Curtis.
 “And receiving a tax credit could go a long way when you have limited resources.”

-Credit unions that think they may be eligible should seek detailed information from their accountants or tax advisors.
-Credit unions wishing to learn more about this credit should check out the Small Business Health Care Tax Credit: Detailed Analysis that is available in the Tax Issues Channel of InfoSight.
+Executives exploring whether their credit union may be eligible should seek detailed information from their accountants or tax advisors.
+To learn more about this credit, check out the Small Business Health Care Tax Credit: Detailed Analysis that is available in the Tax Issues Channel of InfoSight.
 The InfoSight page contains some background on the credit, an easy formula to determine if your credit union is eligible, and links to the various IRS forms.

 In addition, more information is available from the IRS regarding the Small Business Health Care Tax Credit for Small Employers.